nogochain/nogo/docs/FAQ-EN.md

 ### Q22: How are fees distributed?

-**A**: 100% to miners, incentivizing miners to pack transactions.
+**A**: 100% burned (not given to miners).
+Miners are incentivized by block rewards only.

 ### Q23: How is the community fund used?

 **A**: Decided through on-chain governance:

-1. Any token holder can propose a proposal (requires deposit)
+1. Any token holder can propose (requires deposit)
-2. Voting: 1 token = 1 vote
+2. Voting weight: 1 token = 1 vote
-3. Passing conditions: �?0% participation rate AND �?0% approval
+3. Passing conditions: ≥10% participation AND ≥50% approval
 4. Automatic execution

 ---